texttochange/vusion-documentation/en/getting-started/create-dialogue.rst

 This option will send a message at a fixed time, make sure the time-zone matches the time-zone of the country your participants live in.

 **Offset days**
-The message will be sent x days after the participant last sended a text. (?)
+The message will be sent x days after the participant last sended a text.

 **Offset time**
 The message will be sent x minutes after the participant last sended a text.

 **Answer required**

+When this option is selected participants will not receive the question/message you are currently creating, **unless** the question you select from the dropdown menu is answered.
+This comes in handy when you want to force participants to flow through your program in a specific manner.

 Different messages
 ----------------